lf989/4_mountains_task_analysis/README.md

 count_correct_4_mountains_practice_check - to check general response trends by attempt number - to see if people are getting any worse or better as the test goes on
 This does something similar to the above program, only it summarises results by attmept number rather than by participant output in response_counts.csv in the same directory as the other files

+For the R files:
+put the path in the file under setwd("my/path")